tcpalmer/nina-scheduler/faqs.md

 _Why can't I import a target from my planetarium software?_

 > Import from planetarium software will only work if the software is properly configured in NINA Options > Equipment.
-If import isn't working in the Framing Assistant, it's not going to work for target import.
+If planetarium import isn't working in the NINA Framing Assistant, it's not going to work for target import.

 _Will the plugin work with mount X, camera Y, or filter wheel Z?_